 “Neonicotinoids bind irreversibly to critical receptors in the central nervous system of insects and cause irreversible effects.
 The damage is cumulative, and with every exposure more receptors are blocked.
 In fact, there may not be a safe level of exposure.
 Neonicotinoids account for worker bees neglecting to provide food for eggs and larvae, and for a breakdown of the bees’ navigational abilities.
 Bees, the number one insect pollinator on the planet, are dying at an alarming rate.
 Neonicotinoids are prone to leach from soils and contaminate ground and surface water.
 Not only are they water soluble and mobile in soil, they are also quite persistent in soil and water.” – Henk A. Tennekes

 Pesticides and herbicides are lethal to bees and many other beneficial insects.
 A bee’s lifespan, navigation, memory and ability to find food is affected by even tiny levels of pesticides.
-The first goal to enticing pollinators to your garden is to create a healthy environment – for you and them.
+The first goal of enticing pollinators to your garden is to create a healthy environment – for you and them.
 Try organic solutions first and work with nature to overcome pest and disease problems.

 What else can you do to Improve Pollination & Your Harvests?